MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/support-folders-monitoring-view-web-console.md

 # Create folders from Web console

-You can create folders using the web Console and save the dashboard inside them.
+You can create folders using the web console and save the dashboard inside them.

 In Operations Manager 2016 and later, you can create a folder and place dashboards/views inside it using the Operations console.
 However, this feature is not available from the Web console.
 With 2019 UR2, using the web console, you can create folders and place dashboards inside them.
 These folders can be saved in unsealed management packs.